Some affiliate links are provided below. Learn more.

-So, armed with an iron and some fusible tape, I threw together some simple cafe curtains.
+So, armed with an iron and some fusible tape, I threw together some cafe curtains.

-All in all, my curtains took about 15 minutes to make.
+All in all, the curtains took about 15 minutes to make.
 Which isn’t bad, considering I routinely waste twice that amount of time watching dog videos on Facebook.

 How to make no-sew farmhouse-style cafe curtains